Zenefess/ArmadaEngine/README.md

 * Keyboard: Up to 192 unique keys
 * Game controllers: Up to 8 devices, each of which allows for up to 8 axes, 4 POVs, and 32 buttons

-2024/06/01 update:

-   I have spendt most of the time since the last update rewriting fixed-point data type handling, which has included revising a lot of code that utilises those data types.
+2024/06/01:   I have spendt most of the time since the last update rewriting fixed-point data type handling, which has included revising a lot of code that utilises those data types.
 Much easier to use them, now, as their conversions are handled by class functions.
 Work on this project is still well in progress.

-2024/05/06 update:

-   Currently preparing GUI backend to make creating/editing GUI profiles fully customisable.
+2024/05/06:   Currently preparing GUI backend to make creating/editing GUI profiles fully customisable.
 Support for custom input processing & triggered functions is almost complete.

-2024/04/07 update:

-   Most of the GUI functionality is done, now.
+2024/04/07:   Most of the GUI functionality is done, now.
 Soon enough I'll start creating a GUI editor.   ...Creating a GUI system from scratch is my biggest irritation when it comes to software development, I have discovered.
 I will be relieved when it's completed; then I can go back to working on terrain generation, as well as begin work on the AI system.
    At some point I'll decide on a license agreement that allows for attributed use of my code.
 Right now I'm not sure which elements will be core to the ArmadaEngine and which will be specific to future commerical products.
 Most will become core elements.
    On a related subject: My brain's progress is holding.
 Even with a massive 8+ months break due to my dominant arm needing more physiotherapy to stop my hand going numb.